Updated February 2018

 - An estimated 72% of online shoppers abandon their carts before completing a purchase, and, typically, only 8% will return and make a purchase.
 Thanks to retargeting, the percentage of cart abandoners who return and convert increases to 26%.

-There are essentially two types of retargeting emails: pixel based and list based.
-The most common is pixel based, which uses a code (retargeting pixel) on your website or in the HTML templates of your emails to place a cookie on a user’s browser.
+How do retargeting ads work?
+There are essentially two types of retargeting emails: pixel retargeting based and list based.
+The most common is retargeting pixel based, which uses remarketing software and unobtrusive codes (retargeting pixels) on your website or in the HTML templates of your emails to place a cookie on a user’s browser.
 This, in turn, gives you the ability to track that user’s online behavior.
+Then, when the “cookied” users browse the internet, the cookie will let the retargeting networks know so they can put up ads.
+In this way, people who have visited your website will see your ads, which will recapture their interest and bring them back to your website.

 On the other hand, list-based retargeting involves uploading your email list to a retargeting platform on social media sites, such as Facebook and Twitter.
 Then, the platform identifies which of your subscribers are on the social media site and subsequently allows you to show retargeting ads to them.

 How can you maximize the return on investment from your retargeting campaigns?
-Here are five best practices to help ensure success:
+Here are 7 best practices to help ensure retarget marketing success:

-- Use automated drip email campaigns to boost your remarketing efforts.
+- Use automated drip email campaigns to boost the results of your remarketing emails.
 When potential customers provide you with their email addresses, follow up promptly with a welcome email series.
 Another automated email series that’s useful in retargeting is an abandoned-cart recovery email campaign, which targets subscribers who placed items in an online shopping cart but didn’t complete the purchase.
-Combined with remarketing data, automated drip email campaigns are a highly effective way to nurture prospects, build customer relationships, and increase sales.
+Combined with remarketing email data, automated drip email campaigns are a highly effective way to nurture prospects, build customer relationships, and increase sales.

 - Cap your retargeting ad and email frequency.
 Be aware that bombarding prospects and customers with too many of the same ads (following them all over the Internet and in emails) can lead to overexposure.
 Not only can such overexposure result in potential customers ignoring your retargeted ads and emails, but it also can engender a negative feeling about your brand.